 Attorney Sheri Bryce Dye Has Mediated And Tried Hundreds Of Conservatorship Cases

 When you need a lawyer’s help to obtain conservatorship of a child, trust Sheri’s 20-plus years of experience.
 Sheri spent 14 years as an assistant district attorney in San Antonio.
 She has successfully mediated over 350 conservatorship cases and tried more than twice that amount.
-With years of experience in the child abuse division, she has insider understanding of how the court assesses conservatorships.
+With years of experience in the child abuse division, she has an insider understanding of how the court assesses conservatorships.
 This experience gives her the knowledge to build a strategy that maximizes the likelihood of getting the results you desire.

 Does your case involve child protective services?
 Sheri has spent years working with CPS.
 She can fight for you if this agency has intervened with your children.